Many or all companies we feature compensate us. Compensation and editorial

 How long does it take to get approved for a tax debt forgiveness program?

 How long it takes to get approved for a tax debt forgiveness program depends on which you apply for.
-It might take the IRS six months to a year to approve an offer in compromise.
+It might take the IRS six months to a year to approve an OIC.

 Is tax debt forgiveness considered taxable income?